fsspec/filesystem_spec/docs/source/api.rst

 - `abfs`_ for Azure Blob service
 - `adl`_ for Azure DataLake storage
+- `alluxiofs`_ to access fsspec implemented filesystem with Alluxio distributed cache
 - `boxfs`_ for access to Box file storage
 - `dropbox`_ for access to dropbox shares
 - `dvc`_ to access DVC/Git repository as a filesystem